SebastianJanampa/SebastianJanampa.github.io/_teaching/utec_1.md

 ---

 * Duties
-  *  Taught Physics 1 and Mathematics 1 classes to students in academic risk.
+  *  Teach Physics 1 and Mathematics 1 classes to students at academic risk.
 * Period: Mar 2019 - Jul 2019